 Implement Documented Screening Processes

-Negligent screening is the top source of PI claims against recruitment agencies.
-Develop and consistently follow documented processes for reference checking, qualification verification, and background screening.
-Keep records of all checks performed for every placement.
+Negligent screening is the leading source of PI claims against recruitment agencies.
+Develop and consistently follow documented processes for reference checking, qualification verification and background screening.
+Retain records of all checks performed for every placement.

 2

 If you provide temporary staff or labour hire, you may be the legal employer of placed workers.
-This creates employer obligations for workplace health and safety, ACC, and employment law compliance.
-Ensure your insurance covers this exposure and that you understand your duties as a PCBU (Person Conducting a Business or Undertaking).
+This creates obligations for workplace health and safety, workers compensation and Fair Work compliance.
+Make sure your insurance covers this exposure and that you understand your duties as a Person Conducting a Business or Undertaking (PCBU).

 3